Upcoming public consultations

 You can keep up-to-date with information about current applications and consultations in the news section of our website and by signing up to our newsletters.

-This consultation is expected to start in February 2020.
+This second consultation is expected to start in early June 2020.

 Amending the EPA Hazardous Substances (Storage and Disposal of Persistent Organic Pollutants) Notice 2004